Typhoo has been one of the highest selling tea brands in Britain since the 1930s.

 Typhoo began to manufacture tea bags from 1967.
 Due to its late entrance, rival companies such as Tetley and Brooke Bond already had firm footholds in this increasingly significant market.

 Typhoo was acquired by Schweppes, the soft drinks concern, for £45 million in 1968.
 Schweppes intended to utilise its strong marketing skills and global distribution network to increase Typhoo sales.
 It was almost a merger of equals, with Typhoo shareholders holding around 40 percent of the combined entity.
+H C Kelley joined the Schweppes board of directors.

 Schweppes merged with Cadbury in 1969.
 Immediately, Cadbury Schweppes considered relocating Typhoo production to their large factory in Bournville, but the low potential resale value of the Digbeth site meant that the proposal was discarded at that time.

 The 160,000 sq ft factory in Digbeth, Birmingham employed 550 workers when it was closed in 1978.
 All the workers were offered alternative employment by Cadbury, who had significant operations in the area.
-The closure occurred as the Birmingham site was unsuited for conversion to high-speed production.
+The closure occurred as the Birmingham site was unsuitable for conversion to high-speed production.

 Production was relocated to Moreton, Merseyside, which had been acquired by Cadbury in 1953 as a biscuit production plant.
+Moreton is conveniently located just a short distance away from the Port of Liverpool, where tea arrives by boat.

 Typhoo was subject to a management buyout in 1986, and the company became known as Premier Brands.
 That year Melrose, the Scottish tea business, was acquired.